 Mancuso uncovers a sophisticated murder-for-hire organization.
-And now, his loves ones and unborn baby are at risk.
+And now, his loved ones and unborn baby are at risk.

 He’s using the vicious beating and murder of his wife as a campaign rallying point?